Doris Brabham Hatt: Early life

-Doris Brabham Hatt was born in 1890 into a well known and affluent Bath family that ran a successful wig-making, hairdressing and perfumery business.
+Doris Brabham Hatt was born in 1890 into an affluent Bath family that ran a successful wig-making, hairdressing and perfumery business.
 She was the daughter of William Edward Hatt (1861-1916) and Mary Emily Hatt (née Brabham) (1862–1929), who was a music teacher and Professor of Pianoforte.
 Her older sister, Rayonette Dagmar Hatt (1889–1911) died young, and she also had a younger brother, Richard William Hatt (1893–1933), who became a journalist.
 Doris's parents and sister are buried at St Mary the Virgin, Bathwick, Smallcombe Cemetery.

-After attending Bath High School Hatt went to a finishing school at Kassel in Germany, during 1906 and 1907.
+After attending Bath High School, Hatt went to a finishing school at Kassel in Germany from 1906 to 1907.
 She was impressed by the paintings she saw in the Neue Gallerie and she decided to pursue a career in art.
 She studied at the Bath School of Art from 1911 to 1914 then at Goldsmiths College in London until 1916 and at the Royal College of Art, London during 1919.
 She also took woodcut classes at the Vienna Art School for Women and Girls during stays with her brother, Richard, who was assigned to the city in the early 1920s.
 At this time she also made the first of what were to become many visits to Paris, frequenting the same circles as Picasso and Fernand Léger.

 Clevedon and Littlemead

-Doris Hatt lived in Clevedon, Somerset.
+Hatt lived in Clevedon, Somerset.
 After World War I, she moved to Clevedon with her mother.
 They bought a plot of land at the northern fringe of the town and arranged for an ex-army wooden building to be moved there and converted to a bungalow with a veranda front.
 This became Littlemead.
 In 1938 a family inheritance from a maiden aunt allowed her to design and have built a Bauhaus / Art Deco house, which survives today as an example of a Modernist house.
 Littlemead was a meeting place for radical activity in both arts and politics, and hosted free art classes for children and adults and gave lectures on art.